2022 Brazilian general election: In Brazil

 The Ministry of Defence released the report about the election audit done by the military on 10 November.
 While it cited some possible vulnerabilities in the electronic voting machines used for the election, it did not find any sign of voter fraud.
 On the following day, the Brazilian Armed Forces released a letter signed by leaders of all three branches, stating that all electoral disputes must be resolved through peaceful means, while adding that the Constitution permitted peaceful protests.

 Bolsonaro meanwhile spent weeks after his defeat mostly alone in his presidential residence.
 On 22 November, he and his party formally contested the election result, after an audit revealed that electronic voting machines made before 2020, which comprised 59% of machines used in the 2022 election, lacked identification numbers in their internal logs.
 They requested that the Superior Electoral Court invalidate the votes recorded by the affected machines, which would result in Bolsonaro being elected with 51% of the remaining valid votes.
 However, experts claimed that the software error did not affect the election results and pointed out that the identification numbers did appear in the physical vote records printed by the machines.
 On the next day the court rejected the request and fined the party R$22.9 million (US$4.3 million) for what it considered bad faith litigation.

 Lula's victory was officially certified on 12 December.
-On the same day, Bolsonaro supporters attacked the Federal Police headquarters in Brasilia, after the arrest of one of the protesters for inciting violence to prevent Lula from being sworn in.
+On the same day, Bolsonaro supporters attacked the Federal Police headquarters in Brasília, after the arrest of one of the protesters for inciting violence to prevent Lula from being sworn in.
 Benedito Gonçalves, general inspector of the Superior Electoral Court, opened an investigation against Bolsonaro, Walter Braga Netto and their allies for allegedly attempting to discredit the election result after a complaint by the coalition of parties supporting Lula.
 A Bolsonaro supporter was arrested for allegedly trying to bomb the Brasília International Airport on 24 December.